Fire Safety and Fire Prevention

 - Smoke detectors that are more than 10 years old may no longer be in good working order.
 They should be replaced with new ones.

-- Keep your furnace properly maintained.
+- Keep your furnace properly maintained, this will help with fire prevention and fire safety in your home.
 Have it inspected on a regular basis by a qualified professional.

-- Have the flue inspected regularly.
-Furnaces can give off carbon monoxide, which, while hard to detect, is flammable.
+- Have the flue inspected regularly (the flue is an exhaust pipe for your furnace).
+Furnaces can give off carbon monoxide, which, while hard to detect, is flammable if there's a leak.

 - If you use a wood-burning appliance to heat your home, creosote can build up in your chimney and pose a fire hazard.
 Have a professional check your chimney regularly for this.